NanboLi/CLEVR-Object-Centric/README.md

 # CLEVR-MultiView

+Multi-view CLEVR datasets generator.
 ### (to be released soon ...)

 This repository generates multi-view data (as used in [MulMON](https://github.com/NanboLi/MulMON)) for the [CLEVR](https://github.com/facebookresearch/clevr-dataset-gen) scenes.